anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 Deactivating a release will allow you to disable the active release for an environment from receiving traffic.

-This operation cannot be performed on your production environment.
+This operation cannot be performed on a protected environment.

 ```
 $ fleet env deactivate <environment_name>